In this overview, we explain how to understand the results of a completed Local Search Rank Checker report (Rank

 - Red number with ‘down’ arrow: Keyword has gone down in rankings by a given number of positions

 Here's a breakdown of other information you may see within the rankings table:

 Loc: These are 'local' results (e.g. Local Pack) that appear in Google and Bing.
-To appear in these results, a business needs to have a local listing on a search engine — e.g. Google My Business, Bing Places.
+To appear in these results, a business needs to have a local listing on a search engine — e.g. Google Business Profile, Bing Places.

 Org: These are organic ranking results for the URL (website address) that you provided.

 3rd: These are search results that mention your business name but aren't your website.
 Typically, these results display for brand-name searches for a business; if a business has a listing on a third-party site (e.g. Yelp.com, Facebook), then their Yelp or Facebook listing will appear in the search results on Google.
 We are able to identify these rankings by scanning the results for the business name.

 Car: These are 'carousel' type results, which can appear at the top of Google for certain types of searches — most commonly universities, theatres, museums, attractions, and other public arts and leisure searches.
 These results do not contain a website URL, and can only be matched by business name.

 KP: You may see 'KP' under 'Type' in your Rank Checker report — this stands for 'Knowledge Panel'.
 For more details on this, read our FAQ.

 For information on Unblended vs Blended results read our FAQ on this.